 REST API Shell Scripts

-This page outlines several specific scenarios in which REST APIs in XTAM can be called using Shell scripts.
-Please note that security is strictly enforced, so ensure the account executing the scripts has the appropriate permissions to access the objects in XTAM.
+Please note that security is strictly enforced, so ensure the account executing the scripts has the appropriate permissions to access the objects in PAM.

 The following scripts are provided as an example of what is possible, however they can and should be customized to meet your requirements including outside script integration, formatting and proper error handling.